diogojc/diogojc.github.io/_posts/2018-05-06-tensorflow-nn.md

 excerpt: "Using perceptrons and multi layer perceptrons in tensorflow to create decision boundaries on linear and non-linear datasets."
 description: "Using perceptrons and multi layer perceptrons in tensorflow to create decision boundaries on linear and non-linear datasets."
 date:   2018-05-06 21:34:52 +0200
-categories: ai
+categories: [machine-learning, neural-networks, tensorflow]
-tags: [tensorflow, neural networks, optimization]
+tags: [machine learning, tensorflow, neural networks, optimization, perceptron, mlp, multi layer perceptron]
 ---

 TensorFlow is then an engine to apply optimization on arbitrary computation graphs.
 This task is at the core of most machine learning algorithms where we find the parameters for a that combined with existing data produce good predictions.
 The objective is to then apply the learned function and parameters to new data to predict outcomes.